AequilibraE/aequilibrae/docs/source/project_docs/network.rst

 Creating a node
 ^^^^^^^^^^^^^^^

-There are only two situations when a node is to be created:
+There are only three situations when a node is to be created:
 - Placement of a link extremity (new or moved) at a position where no node already exists
 - Spliting a link in the middle
+- Creation of a centroid for later connection to the network

 In both cases a unique node ID needs to be generated for the new node, and all other node fields should be empty